Imran4424/Software-Architecture/SolidPrinciples.md

 ### Application of Interface Segregation Principle

-To Properly address the issue, let's  divide the protocol according to the functionality
+To Properly address the issue, let's  separate the protocol according to the functionality

 ```swift
 protocol MultiFunction {